Butterwell/mbta-latenight/import/README.md

 ####Field descriptions:

 * `datetime`: date and time of the start of the 15-minute window.
 Format: `yyyy-mm-dd HH:MM:ss`.
 * `dateOfService`: date of the service.
 The date does not advance for after-midnight hours.
+Format: `yyyy-mm-dd`.
 * `hour`: hour of the service.
 Values (10pm to 2am): `22`, `23`, `0`, `1` and `2`.
 * `min`: 15-minute window.
 Values: `0`, `15`, `30` and `45`.
 * `day`: day of the week of the service.
 As in `dateOfServie`, the day does not advance for after-midnight hours.
 Values: `fri` and `sat`.